Versioning and Release Metadata

 Field meanings:

-<cbf-chrome-version>: the publishedcbf-chromecrate line for this bundle<chromium-version>: the full Chromium runtime version included in the bundle<release-revision>: packaging and redistribution revision for the same crate/runtime combination, starting at1
+<runtime-version>: the runtime-bundle-specific SemVer line for this bundle<chromium-version>: the full Chromium runtime version included in the bundle<release-revision>: packaging and redistribution revision for the same runtime version and Chromium version combination, starting at1

-Release revision increments when maintainers republish artifacts for the same crate versions and the same Chromium version, for example:
+Release revision increments when maintainers republish artifacts for the same runtime version and the same Chromium version, for example:

 - refreshed